solarwinds/ChessProject/ChessProject-Java/NOTES.md

     details of how to do things that are specific to particular piece types, i.e. initially pawns).
     I won't change any of the API, so all of the existing tests should still all work unchanged.

+  - The design for the way the colour of a piece is managed seems a bit poor.
+You have to specify the piece colour when you construct the piece object - but then you always have to respecify that when you add the piece to a board.
+That seems wrong - and it is also the only thing that is preventing all of the Piece classes from being "bean-like" (i.e. having a zero-args constructor, and gettings/setters for all fields).
+If we're going to be persisting these things anywhere, it'll make things a lot simpler if they're "bean-like".
+Also, it's just more consistent and symmetric (given that none of the other property fields are set in the constructor, even ones, like the board property, that feel like they're mandatory).
+So I'll remove that parameter from the constructor.
+The colour is always being set explicitly afterwards anyway so having it there adds no value.

+    I'll also add an additional check to make sure a piece on one board isn't accidentally added to a different board (and add a test for this, which fails until I've made that change).

+    Now now that's 19 passing tests.

 ## Additional thoughts